gcp

 • dataset (str) – The id of the dataset where the destination table resides.

 • table (str, optional) – The name of the table to load data into (excluding the dataset) or the prefix to it.
-Defaults to an empty string but will be appended by the table name (or suffix) given on calling instances.
+May contain any number of string placeholders (i.e., pairs of curly brackets) that will be interpolated when instances are called.
+Defaults to “{}”.

 • location (str, optional) – The physical datacenter location to load the data onto.
 See the Google Cloud Platform documentation for options.
 If not given, non-existing tables will be created in the default location of the dataset.
 Defaults to an empty string.

-__call__(df, table='')[source]
+__call__(df, *parts)[source]

 Write a pandas DataFrame to a Google BigQuery table.